wavemaker/docs/learn/app-development/deployment/configuration-management.md

 However, the environment property names cannot contain a dot (“.”) in its name.
 Hence we need to normalize the key before setting it on the environment.
 So it can be written as `db_hrdb_password` or `DB-hrdb-password`.

 :::note
-As of version 10.8, the `prefix db_` is not required while setting the environment variable.
+As of [version 10.8](/learn/wavemaker-release-notes/v10-8-0), the `prefix db_` is not required when setting the environment variable.
 :::

-So it can be written as following:
+So, it can be written as specified below:

 For Windows: